1337programming/monoscope/README.md

 Options include:
  - title: The title of the Monoscope application.
 Default value of 'Monoscope'
  - appPort: The port of the local application being shown.
 Default value is 9000.
- - monoscopePort: The port monoscope is ran on.
-Default value is 8045.

 ## Cheers
 ![PandaBear](https://s3.amazonaws.com/uploads.hipchat.com/69515/932142/DL97c184IFoG2su/PandaBear.png)